Peter MacKinnon: Biography

 In 2012, the Board of Governors of the University of Saskatchewan renamed the College Building the Peter MacKinnon Building.

 Controversies

-In May 8, 2025, Peter MacKinnon published an opinion story demanding that the University of Saskatchewan end its programs to encourage equity, diversity and inclusion, with the claim that this program is part of an 'ideological crusade' that 'disparages merit, distorts our history and rests on the proposition that a white majority population has perpetrated a wide and pervasive racist agenda against others.'
+On May 8, 2025, Peter MacKinnon published an opinion story demanding that the University of Saskatchewan end its programs to encourage equity, diversity and inclusion, with the claim that this program is part of an 'ideological crusade' that 'disparages merit, distorts our history and rests on the proposition that a white majority population has perpetrated a wide and pervasive racist agenda against others.'
 In response, and without naming MacKinnon by name, University of Saskatchewan President Peter Stoicheff noted that MacKinnon's allegations were 'serious and misguided', and noted the institution's obligations under The Saskatchewan Human Rights Code to eliminate discrimination in recruitment.
 Further, Stoicheff noted the university's robust academic freedom protections under the University of Saskatchewan Faculty Association Collective agreement.